blinklabs-io/docs/src/content/docs/guides/dingo/004-create-start-up-service.md

 ## Step 4 - Edit Paths in dingo.yaml File

 #### Add paths to dingo.yaml
-We will add a path to our topology file and double check our path to our Cardano config.json file.
-If you used a different path than `./config/cardano/preview` please adjust as needed.
+We will edit our paths to our `cardanoConfig:`, `databasePath:`, `socketPath:`, and `topology:` paths below.
+Please adjust as needed with correct paths to match your username and system.

 ```
 # Example config file for dingo